Day 01 - Arrive Chennai

 Get Free Quotes

-Arjuna's Penance is the world's largest bas-relief.
-This huge whale-back shaped rock contains figures of gods, demigods, men, beasts, birds.
+Arjuna's Penance, world's largest bas-relief.
+This huge whale-back shaped rock contains figures of gods, demigods, men, beasts, & birds & in fact, can be said to represent creation itself.
 Next we visit Rathas, monolithic temples fashioned as chariots.
 They remain an architectural mystery, for each is apparently a faithful reproduction of a structure built of wood.
 In fact, even the grain of the timber beams & rafters has been simulated in stone.
 Of the eight Rathas, five have been named for the Pandava brothers, the heroes of the epic Mahabharata.

 Later we take a day excursion to Kanchipuram, is one of the seven holy cities in the country.
 It was a city of learning for both Tamil & Sanskrit, & was believed to be visited by Hsuan Tsang.
 In ancient times it was called Kachi.
 Once had over a thousand temples & today there are more than a hundred extant.
 It is also known for its temples & silk sarees.
 We visit Kailasanatha Temple, built in 8th Century AD.
 It is built in the typical Pallava style, with a pyramidal tower, a pillared hall & vestibule, enclosed by a wall.
 The temple is famous for exquisite carvings & attracts devotees & tourists alike.
 There are 58 small shrines situated around the main shrine, as a compound wall.
 Fresco style paintings adorn the inner walls of the temple.
 Next we visit Ekambaranatha, ancient temple is dedicated to lord Shiva.
 The 57 metres high Raj Gopuram is one of the tallest towers in South India.
 The 3000 year old mango tree inside the temple has 4 branches each yielding different variety of mangoes.